lWoHvYe/Tools-framework/tomcat-redis-session-manager-8.5/README.markdown

 Data stored in the session must be Serializable.

-This project changed from https://github.com/jcoleman/tomcat-redis-session-manager ,edit for tomcat 8.5 or later
+This project changed from https://github.com/jcoleman/tomcat-redis-session-manager ,merge for tomcat 8.5 or later

 Tomcat Versions
 ---------------